JonQuxBurton/CardGames/SheddingCardGames/ProjectPlan-Rummy.md

 Validation:
 Must be Player's turn
 Must have Cards in Player's Hand
-Must be a valid Meld
+The Cards must be a Meld

 Result:
 Cards removed from Players Hand